mark-watson/hy-lisp-python-book/manuscript/webscrape.md

   data)
 ~~~~~~~~

-Let's test this function in a repl:
+Let's test this function in a REPL:

 {lang="hylang",linenos=on}
 ~~~~~~~~